Online Safety: 7 Tips for Seniors

 Can you report a suspicious email?

 Yes!
 You can report phishing emails to spam@uce.gov or reportphishing@apwg.org.
-You can also report any fraudulent activity regarding Mutual of Omaha’s products tospecial.investigations@mutualofomaha.com.
+You can also report any fraudulent activity regarding Mutual of Omaha’s products to special.investigations@mutualofomaha.com.

 Be Aware of Online Dating Scams

-The Internet can be a great resource for dating or making friends, but you have to be cautious.
+The internet can be a great resource for dating or making friends, but you have to be cautious.
 A few things to keep in mind when creating your profile and interacting online:

 • Check out the person’s other online profiles to make sure that they’re legitimate.
 Social media sites like Facebook and LinkedIn can provide you with some confirmation that the person you’re talking to is, in fact, who they say they are.

-• Don’t send money to people on the Internet.
+• Don’t send money to people on the internet.
 A common scam happens when people pretend to be someone else online.
 They might try to trick you into sending them money (like for a plane ticket to meet up).

 • Stay safe by being cautious about how much you reveal through your online dating profile.
 Although you’ll want to share you interests and likes, never give out personal information like your social security number or home address.
 Be careful when giving out your phone number, too.